cdo256/virtualsets/src/Dissertation/Fin.lagda.md

 Fin0-absurd ()
 ```

-Next we prove that `fsuc` is an injective.
+Finally, we prove that `fsuc` is an injective function.
 This is another property of
 inductive definitions: *There is only one way to construct an element
 of an inductive type*.
 ```